-As a result of recent developments in the standards associated with the design of CFS members, designers are no longer able to increase allowable stresses by 1/3 when the loads are from wind or seismic events.
+The standards associated with the design of CFS members, designers are not able to increase allowable stresses by 1/3 when the loads are from wind or seismic events.
 In the past, it was common practice to allow such increases.
 This practice was supported by design professionals, design specifications, loading standards, and building codes for a century and had deep roots in the design community.
 This increase was allowed for seismic loads because these loads were not considered until recently.
 The rationale for the increase was that seismic loads were intermittent and of short duration.